dntexpo/nixos-learning/README.md

 ## questions

+- how to use any window manager? currently using mutter
 - how do flakes work?
-- how to use awesomewm? currently using mutter
 - how to resize my display scale to 125%?
-- how to alt tab through same app windows?
-- how to customize ghostty? how to take out top bar?
 - how to go to definitions on helix?
-- how to see errors on helix?
-- how to copy those errors from helix?
+- how to copy errors from helix?

 ## resources